magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/update-advanced-reporting-to-run-on-its-own-cron-group.md

 * Adobe Commerce on cloud infrastructure 2.3.0

-The patch is also compatible (but might not solve the issue) with the following Adobe Commerce versions and editions: 2.2.2-2.2.10, 2.3.0-2.3.2 and 2.3.2-p2 and 2.3.3, for Adobe Commerce and Adobe Commerce on cloud infrastructure
+The patch is also compatible (but might not solve the issue) with the following Adobe Commerce versions and editions: 2.2.2-2.2.10, 2.3.0-2.3.2 and 2.3.2-p2 and 2.3.3, for Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure

 ## How to apply the patch